 But this temporary increase is due to end in April 2021.
 Dropping the lifeline will slash the incomes of roughly 16 million people overnight, cutting them adrift while the storm is still raging, and with further turmoil ahead.

 While April 2021 may seem a long way off still, (who else is not ready to think about Christmas?!), the prospect of losing that money is already playing on the minds of families living on a financial knife edge.
 One single mum of three CAP supported, told us,

 “What happens when the coronavirus is over and they take back that money?
 I’m going to be back to square one.
 I see that they’re trying to help, but for families with children with disabilities, it’s been absolutely appalling.
 They don’t understand the circumstances of someone with additional needs.
 It’s really tough.”

 This is an opportunity

-The upcoming Autumn Budget is the key opportunity to ensure this lifeline is maintained and also thrown to those on legacy benefits who were missed out in the Government’s initial response.
+While there will be no Autumn Budget this year, we expect the Secretary of State for Work and Pensions to annouce the planned benefit rates for 2021/22 in mid-November.
+This is a key opportunity to ensure this lifeline is maintained and also thrown to those on legacy benefits who were missed out in the Government’s initial response.
 Without it, 700,000 people will be pulled into poverty and half of the people we help at CAP are at risk of being in this group.